acw414/eLISA/README.md

   - need a section saying all the requirement for the input file .
   - make the readme look nice. add the vingette(??) and the other things listed in the project details
     - maybe make a flow chart of how the program works idk?

+ How the README should be structured, according to https://github.com/pceeb/UCLA_Spring_2019/tree/master/Term_project :
+ The Readme (125 pts) .
+Introduction: This section indicates the purpose of the program and provides background and a justification for why the program was created.
+Program Workflow: This section provides an operation overview of what the program does.
+A flowchart or some other diagram might be helpful, but is not required.
+Dependencies: To run a program users may need to have dependencies installed.
+Indicate which dependencies are required for you program.
+Instructions: You need to indicate how your program is run.
+Expected Output: Describe the files and or directories will be produced by your program.
+References: Cite pertinent studies or programs that you used to develop your program(s).